miolow/The-Cookie-Cats-Experiment/README.md

 # The Cookie Cats Experiment

 ## Project Overview
 This project analyzes A/B experiment data for the mobile game, Cookie Cats.

-## Features
+It answers three questions and makes recommendations to the product team to not shift the gate from level 30 to level 40.
+The questions examined in this project include: (1) does moving the gate from level 30 to 40 significantly impact player retention?
+(2) Does moving the gate from level 30 to 40 have a significant impact on Day 1 and Day 7 retention?
+(3) Is there a habit forming threshold in which players become significantly more likely to stick with the game.

 ## Tech Stack
 The following libraries and tools were used: